Skip to main content

 Project Area

-This map shows the area where landowners are likely to be affected.
-This area will be studied during the route development process.
+This map shows the Project’s notice area, or the study area.
+This is the area that is being studied during the route development process.
 We will communicate with landowners and local officials in these areas as the process moves forward.
-View our proposed route options.
+View our updated route options.

 1 North Rochester to Marion Segment